Garlic Parmesan Wings

 To get started, combine grated parmesan cheese, garlic powder, dried oregano, salt, and melted butter in a bowl:

-Toss the chicken wings in your sauce right before serving:
+Toss the chicken wings in the garlic parmesan sauce right before serving:

 If any leftover garlic butter sauce pools on the bottom, you can serve it in a ramekin for dipping:

 Enjoy!
-The recipe is just below, and here’s a video of the full cooking process too!
+The recipe is just below, with a video of the full cooking process too!

 Garlic Parmesan Chicken Wings